sergioacbezerra/PEL/README.md

 This is an implementation of the full-reference method for calculating the perceptual quality assessment index between two images.
 Please refer to the following paper:

-- Sergio A. C. Bezerra, Sergio A. C. Bezerra Júnior, José L. de S. Pio, José R. H. de Carvalho, and Keiko V. O. Fonseca.
-"Perceptual Error Logarithm: an efficient and effective analytical method for full-reference image quality assessment" submitted to IEEE Access, Dec.
-2024. (which was accepted in April 2025)
+- S. A. C. Bezerra, S. A. C. Bezerra, J. L. De S. Pio, J. R. H. Carvalho and K. V. O. Fonseca, "Perceptual Error Logarithm: An Efficient and Effective Analytical Method for Full-Reference Image Quality Assessment," in IEEE Access, vol. 13, pp. 68587-68606, 2025, doi: 10.1109/ACCESS.2025.3560918.

+BibTex
+- @ARTICLE{10965688,
+  author={Bezerra, Sergio A. C. and Bezerra, Sérgio A. C. and De S. Pio, José L. and Carvalho, José R. H. and Fonseca, Keiko V. O.}, journal={IEEE Access}, title={Perceptual Error Logarithm: An Efficient and Effective Analytical Method for Full-Reference Image Quality Assessment}, year={2025}, volume={13}, number={}, pages={68587-68606}, doi={10.1109/ACCESS.2025.3560918}}

 If you find any errors or would like to make any suggestions, then please send them to the email sergio.bezerra@ifam.edu.br (or scoelhobezerra@gmail.com)